The World's Ugliest Animals... And Their Dating Profiles

-Most embarrassing moment: When, for some reason, someone decided to start an ancient Malagasy legend claming us Aye-Aye were a symbol of death.
+Most embarrassing moment: When, for some reason, someone decided to start an ancient Malagasy legend claiming us Aye-Aye were a symbol of death.
 Like, c'mon man!
-It's 2013, and being a symbol of death was so early 1900s.
+Being a symbol of death was so early 1900s.

 Interests: Self-improvement, changing myself for you, exercise, whatever it is you're interested in... not being alone anymore.